 How to get there: trains on Charing Cross to Orpington via Hither Green stop at Chislehurst and Petts Wood.
-A little further away but well within walking range is Bickley station, which you can reach direct on the Victoria-Orpington line (via Brixton, West Dulwich, Herne Hill etc) and the Blackfriars/Thameslink line via (Elephant, Denmark Hill, Peckham Rye, Nunhead etc).
-If driving, park in Goshill Rd, or Barfield Rd
+A little further away but well within walking range is Bickley station, which you can reach direct on the Victoria-Orpington line (via Brixton, West Dulwich, Herne Hill etc and which also serves Petts Wood) and the Blackfriars/Thameslink line via (Elephant, Denmark Hill, Peckham Rye, Nunhead etc).
+If driving, park in Goshill Rd, or Barfield Rd.

 The walk (3.5 miles/1.5 hours)

 Points 1-2: 500m.
 Leave Chislehurst station and turn right towards Summer Hill (A222).
 Cross this busy road via the pedestrian footbridge (which has a ramp).
 Walk down Goshill Road.